 The North Carolina Shipbuilding Co. launched this vessel for the first time on 12 May 1944.
-Its first name was Winged Racer and it was sponsored by Mrs. R.M.
+Its first name was Winged Racer, and it was sponsored by Mrs. R.M.
 Kitchins.
 The Navy took possession of the vessel in June 1944 and commissioned it on 27 December 1944.
 The USS Firedrake began its service by participating in operations during World War II.
 The ship was sent to provide ammunition in the Asiatic-Pacific Theater.
-One of the campaigns it took part in is the Okinawa Gunto operation which took place from 20 March to 30 June 1945.
-After it provided ammunition for the ships that were engaged at Okinawa and the Kerama Island, the USS Firedrake sailed to the Leyete Gulf.
+One of the campaigns it took part in was the Okinawa Gunto operation which took place from 20 March to 30 June 1945.
+After it provided ammunition for the ships that were engaged at Okinawa and Kerama Island, the USS Firedrake sailed to the Leyte Gulf.
 Here, it was used in issuing explosives until November.
-Afterward, the vessel sailed back home and it was decommissioned in 1946 in Texas and placed in reserve.
+Afterward, the vessel sailed back home, and it was decommissioned in 1946 in Texas and placed in reserve.

 In January - February 1955, the vessel was assigned to China and participated in the evacuation of the Tachen Islands.